KlaraElmegaard/SocialGraphs_HP/index.markdown

+# Analysing interactions in the universe of Harry Potter

-# Networks, data and...
+## Networks, data and...
 Harry Potter??

-# Interactions between characters
+## Interactions between characters

-# Comparing language in books, movies and on characters pages
+## Comparing language in books, movies and on characters pages